wlhlm/fc980c-controller/README.md

 areas that can be improved.
 I am very much looking forward to hearing feedback about this design, if you think something can be improved please open an issue and let me know.
-I will list my reasons for various design decision below as well as an errata section to list shortcomings on the current design I am aware of.
+I will list my reasons for various design decision below as well as an errata section to list shortcomings of the current design that I am aware of.

 ![FC980C controller photo](img/main-board-photo.jpg)
 (the resistor hand-soldered to the connector is due to a flaw of the revision 1